Nanyang Technological University

-The primary campus grounds are located in the western part of Singapore, along 50 Nanyang Avenue.
-It also has two other campuses in Singapore's healthcare and start-up districts, Novena and one-north respectively.
-As a comprehensive and large university, it has 34,384 enrolled students and 7,613 faculty and staff as of 2021.
+The main campus is located in the western part of Singapore.
+Apart from its main campus, NTU also has a medical campus in Novena, Singapore’s healthcare district.
+As a large, comprehensive university, it has 37,458 enrolled students, and 7,997 faculty and staff as of 2024.

 History

-Nanyang University (1955–1980)
+Nanyang University (1960–1980)

 In 1955, prior to Singapore's independence from the British, Nanyang University was established south of the current Nanyang Technological University campus, with the centre of the present Yunnan Garden as its heart.
 Its administration building currently houses the Chinese Heritage Centre, a national monument.

 Renaming and merger (1980)

-Although NTU occupies the grounds of the former Nanyang University (NU), and has a similar name, it is not a direct continuation of that institution.
-In 1980, the Government of Singapore merged Nanyang University with the University of Singapore to form the present-day National University of Singapore (NUS).
-This was a source of significant discontent amongst NU students and alumni, because NU had been a Chinese-medium university, whereas the newly merged NUS was (and is) an English-medium university.

 As NTU subsequently grew into a full university, various efforts were made to have it claim the Nanyang University mantle.
 In 1996, the alumni rolls of Nanyang University were transferred from NUS to NTU.
 In 1998, the prominent local calligrapher and poet Pan Shou, who had been the first vice-chancellor of Nanyang University, called for NTU to be renamed Nanyang University, as a way to "quieten the hearts of many" NU alumni.
-In 2003, this idea received further support from NTU president Su Guaning, during an interview with the Chinese-language paper Lianhe Zaobao.
-One reason offered for the renaming was that, by the mid-2000s, NTU no longer had a narrow focus on technical subjects, but had become a full university including studies in the humanities.